Classification of crescent configurations: Method for Counting Strict Distance Classes

 ($\Rightarrow$) We now prove the other direction.

-We begin with condition (1a): one distinct row and two distinct distances.
+We begin with condition 1(a): one generating row vector and two distinct distances.

 Assume each row represents the distance coordinate $(a,a,b)$ (order of distances may differ among rows).
 Since we require all rows of the distance matrix to have the same distance coordinate, distance $b$ must touch every point yet only show up twice.
 Therefore, it must represent both diagonals or two opposite sides.
-Both cases yield a quadrilateral with a set of congruent opposite sides and congruent diagonals, a necessary and sufficient condition for an isosceles trapezoid.
+Both cases yield a quadrilateral with a set of congruent opposite sides and congruent diagonals (since we only have two distinct distances), a necessary and sufficient condition for an isosceles trapezoid.

-For condition 1b - one distinct row and three distinct distances - all three distances must be common to all points, so they must describe either a set of opposite sides or the diagonals, in all cases yielding an isosceles trapezoid.
+For condition 1(b) - one generating row vector and three distinct distances: all three distances, $(a,b,c)$, must be common to all points.
+Thus assume the diagonals are not congruent; one has length $a$ and the other length $b$.
+Then the corner touching the diagonal of length $a$ must be touching a side of length $b$.
+However, this side also touches the other diagonal, violating the condition of our three distances.
+If we assume, instead, that we do not have a set of congruent opposite sides, then we inevitably end up with congruent \emph{adjacent} sides, again violating the condition.
+Thus, all cases must result in an isosceles trapezoid.

-The proofs in the other directions all following similar arguments.
-In each case there are two distances that must be common to all points and at least one distance that can only be common to two points, implying that one set of opposite sides cannot be congruent, therefore the distances common to all points must describe the diagonals and only one set of opposite sides, thus describing an isosceles trapezoid in each case. \end{proof} Once these cases have been eliminated, we are left with three isomorphism classes for four points and $51$ for five points.
+Now we come to condition 2(a) - two distinct rows, each generates another row by permutation, and three distinct distances with multiplicity no greater than three.
+We note that there are only three types of distance sets we can have: $\{(a,a,a),(a,a,b),(a,b,c)\}$.
+Since we only have two distinct distance coordinates, if one was of the form $(a,a,a)$, then the distance $a$ would end up occurring five times in the configuration, violating the multiplicity condition.

+If one of our distance coordinates has the form $(a,a,b)$, then the other distance set must have the form $(a,b,c)$,$(b,b,c)$, $(b,c,c)$,$(a,a,c)$, or $(a,c,c)$ in order to create three distinct distances.
+Since we only wish to show that this distance set may be arranged into an isosceles trapezoid, it is enough to find one such arrangement for each example.

+We note that each distance cannot occur more than three times, so $(a,a,b)$ can occur at most twice in the distance set, and since $c$ is only found in one of the distinct coordinates, it is clear that it must occur in exactly two distance coordinates.
+Therefore, if our distinct distance sets are $(a,a,b)$ and $(a,b,c)$, we only need to consider the matrix

+This yields the second configuration shown in figure \ref{fig: 4dist}.
+Clearly this is an isosceles trapezoid, so any configuration in this distance class will likewise be in the same class as an isosceles trapezoid.

+If our distinct distance coordinates are $(a,a,b)$ and $(b,b,c)$, however, the double presence of $a$ requires there to be three copies of the coordinate $(a,a,b)$.
+However, as before, the single presence of the $c$ requires two copies of $(b,b,c)$.
+We cannot have five distance coordinates for four points, so we reject this case.

+A similar argument may be made if our distinct distance coordinates are $(a,a,b)$ and $(b,c,c)$.
+Furthermore, the coordinates $(a,a,b)$ and $(a,a,c)$ will always result in the distance $a$ having multiplicity 4, so we reject this case as well.